gwu-libraries/inventory_old/README.md

 GET
 ---

-To fetch data from the system via http, use a GET reques with the following url pattern:
+To fetch data from the system via http, use a GET request with the following url pattern:

     http://**your.sites.base.url**:**port**/api/**version**/**model**/**id**?format=json&username=**username**&api_key=**api_key**